Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-staking.rst

 If you select **Passive delegation**  it is possible to see the size of the passive delegation in total and information about the yield from delegating to passive delegation.
 Furthermore it is possible to see the commission rates for passive delegation.

 .. image:: ../images/ccd-scan/ccd-scan-passive-delegation.png
+    :alt: dark screen with details about passive delegation

 - **Delegated stake**: amount of CCD delegated to passive delegation.
 - **APY (7 days)**: the calculated yield of passive delegation based on past 7 days.